JB0925/submodules-example/README.md

 **Important**: Each child project should have its own git history locally on your machine as well, created by running `git init` in each one and adding and commmiting as needed.
 The parent project should also have its own git history, also created via running `git init` in it.

+**NOTE**: Several times in this README, I refer to the "SSH url you copy from GitHub."
+To find this SSH url, click on the green Code button in each repository on GitHub.
+Make sure it is on SSH ( it is by default ) and click "copy."

 ## How This Example Was Created
 - Run `mkdir -p submodules-example/{project1,project2,project3} && cd submodules-example`
 ### Setting Up Each Child Project